 Because Shopping campaigns don’t use keywords, your product feed takes their place and is responsible for the signals that connect people’s searches with your products.
 For a quick win and momentum boost, we flipped the campaign from standard to smart and stripped out any product that was sucking up spend without delivering a solid return.

 Within a week, our negative ROAS shopping campaign started turning out a consistent 668% ROAS week over week over week.
+And with Q1 officially wrapped up, our Smart Shopping campaign finished the quarter at 679% ROAS.

 And finally, bulked up sales with the right promos